Skip To Main Content

 2023

 BST has developed a reputation as a leading international school in Japan and Asia and is moving forward in new and exciting directions to provide its students with transformative learning experiences.
 As an academically high-achieving school, BST ensures students develop their talents and interests and have exposure to many opportunities throughout their time at the school.
-The school is committed to providing a holistic experience for the students and ensuring they grow up forming strong values and a commitment to their and others' success.
+The school is committed to providing a holistic experience for the students and ensuring they grow up forming strong values and a commitment to their and other success.

 The School’s mission is to nurture each student’s unique potential and strive to help them create a strong sense of self-built around purpose and passion.
 While the School aims to nurture students with the following values: